TrueNAS Scale / Proxmox / iSCSI Primer

 https://pve.proxmox.com/wiki/Storage:_ZFS_over_ISCSI

-On the Proxmox server
+On the Proxmox VE server

 Install Kevin’s plugin: